TanyaradzwaGozhora/stats265/README.md

 # DistributionPackage
-A pip package aspiring to have all the distributions from STATS265(Stats 1) - Ualberta
+A pip package which will hopefully have all the distributions from STATS265(Stats 1) - Ualberta soon

 Currently:
+* Bernoulli
 * Binomial
 * Gaussian (Normal)